SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/development/performance-debugging-tools/ddt.md

 allinea forge remote launch settings edison

+!!! note
-Note that in the Host Name field, we need enter two account entries for the Cray machines, one with the machine name itself and the other with one of its MOM nodes ('wyang@cmom02.nersc.gov' in the above example).
+	In the Host Name field, we need enter two account entries for the Cray machines, one with the machine name itself and the other with one of its MOM nodes ('wyang@cmom02.nersc.gov' in the above example).

 Edison has 6 MOM nodes: edimom01, edison02, ..., and edimom06.